PyDrocsid/documentation/docs/cogs/moderation/mediaonly.md

 |`channel`|:heavy_check_mark:|The channel|

 ## `remove`
-The `remove` subcommand removes the mediaonly atribute channel.
+The `remove` subcommand removes the media-only attribute from the channel.

 (`mediaonly.read` and `mediaonly.write` are required permissions)